 Speak to Our Trusted Cataract Surgeon

-If you have been diagnosed with cataracts or suspect that you may have the disease, Linda Vision recommends that you schedule a consultation with our board-certified cataract surgeons Dr. Linda Vu, and Dr. Brenda Nuyen.
+If you have been diagnosed with cataracts or suspect that you may have the disease, Linda Vision recommends that you schedule a consultation with our board-certified cataract surgeon Dr. Linda Vu.
 Contact Linda Vision by calling (626) 382-2020 or emailing our office today.